Spooky Halloween Ghosts out of cardboard tubes.

 Also, let’s not forget our

 bright-coloured friend the good old Pumpkin!
-Pumpkins are in abundance this time of the year and are also a good food source.
+Pumpkins are plentiful this time of the year and are also a good food source.
 The pumpkin is recognized as a symbolic image and is connected to Halloween.
-These would be portrayed in front of the house with carved faces and a lite candle inside of them.
+These would be portrayed in front of the house with carved faces and a light candle inside of them.
 The candle would make them glow at night from afar enticing our little characters in their spooky costumes to

 come for treats.